 Control Assessment Compliance?
 Roof pitches are to be between 22.5 degrees and up to 35 degrees.
 Proposed roof pitch is a maximum of 22.5 degrees.
 Roofs are to be of simple design and form with either simple hips or gables.
 Federation detailing, symbolism and Victorian inspired gables are not permitted.
 Roof adopts hipped formation.
 The minimum eave overhang is 450mm.
 Eaves 0.450m in overhang as identified on plans.
 Roofs must use neutral colour tones such as greys, greens or browns.
-Colour schedule provided indicates 'woodland grey' colour to be used.
+Colour schedule provided and deemed compliant.
 4.1.17 Lofts, Attics and Dormer Windows.
 Yes.
 Variations to the building height on corner lots may be appropriate when attic rooms with dormer windows are proposed, and where there will be no impact on the views and vistas to and from Oran Park House and grounds.
 Lot is not a corner lot.
 Occasional lofts can go over roof pitch as long as design proportions are in harmony with the overall skyline of development.
 Proposed development does not adopt loft, attic or dormer window.
 4.1.18 Garages.
 Yes.
 Garages are required to be setback a minimum of 6m from the front boundary.
+The width of garages must not exceed 50% of the dwelling and be setback a minimum 1m behind the main part of the dwelling.
 The objectives of section 4.1.18 discuss protection of amenity and the creation of attractive streetscapes within the Oran Park Heritage Curtilage.
-The width of garages must not exceed 50% of the dwelling and be setback a minimum 1m behind the main part of the dwelling.
-The width of the garage being 4.9/14.950 = 32.77%.
+The width of the garage being 4.9/13.29 = 36.86%.
 Garages are required to be integrated into the building design and be consistent in respect of materials, colours and roof pitch.
-The garage has been considered within the overall building design and is considered as being consistent with regards to the main dwellings materials, colours and proposed roof pitch.
+The garage has been considered within the overall building design and is consistent with regards to the main dwellings materials, colours and proposed roof pitch.
 Garages are to accommodate two cars, with allowance for a further two cars to be parked on the residential lot in front of the garage.
-Garage proposed being a double car garage can accommodate two cars with the ability for an additional two cars to be parked on the residential lot in front of the garage.
+The garage can accommodate two cars with the ability for an additional two cars to be parked on the residential lot in front of the garage.
+4.1.19 Yes.